Alice Heine: Personal life

-Princess of Monaco
+The Duke died, aged only 32, on 28 June 1880 while in Athens, Greece.

-Prince Albert's first wife, who was the daughter of a Scottish duke, was an oceanographer.
-She was credited with having caught the first specimen of Grimaldichthys profundissimus, long thought to be the deepest-living fish in the world's oceans.
-However, during her husband's long journeys at sea, Alice took a greater interest in the Monegasque opera season.
-The courtesan Caroline Otero (La Belle Otero), who had been a part-time lover of the prince between 1893 and 1897, recalled the prince fondly in her memoirs and claimed that he wasn't a virile man and suffered from erection difficulty.
+Princess consort of Monaco

-Alice first met Albert I of Monaco in Madeira in 1879.
-At the time, the Hereditary Prince was still in an unhappy marriage with Lady Mary Victoria Douglas-Hamilton.
-The prince's first marriage was eventually annulled by the Church on January 3, 1880, and Alice and the prince began a relationship soon thereafter.
-The marriage to Prince Albert I of Monaco, Sovereign Prince of Monaco, occurred on October 30, 1889.
-According to Thomas Fouilleron, director of the Monaco Palace Archives, “Prince Albert I was deeply in love with her.
-It is one of the very first love marriages of the Principality”.
+Heine first met Albert, Hereditary Prince of Monaco, in Madeira in 1879.
+At the time, Albert was still in an unhappy marriage with Lady Mary Victoria Douglas-Hamilton.
+Albert's first marriage was eventually annulled by the Church on January 3, 1880, and he and Alice began a relationship soon thereafter.
+Alice married Albert on October 30, 1889, shortly after his accession.
+According to Thomas Fouilleron, director of the Monaco Palace Archives, "Prince Albert I was deeply in love with her.
+It is one of the very first love marriages of the Principality".

-She brought a strong business acumen, showing an understanding far beyond her years.
-Having helped put her husband's principality on a sound financial footing, she would devote her energies to making Monaco one of Europe's great cultural centers with its opera, theater, and the ballet under the direction of the famed Russian impresario, Sergei Diaghilev.
-Her affair with composer Isidore de Lara resulted in Prince Albert slapping her in view of an audience at the Salle Garnier.
+Albert was interested in oceanography and was often on sea expeditions.
+While he was away, Heine took a greater interest in the Monegasque opera season.
+She "set about bringing class and distinction to a country financed by the casino at Monte Carlo", and devoted her energies to making Monaco one of Europe's great cultural centers with its opera, theatre and the ballet under the direction of the famed Russian impresario, Sergei Diaghilev.
+Her affair with singer-composer Isidore de Lara resulted in Prince Albert slapping her in view of an audience at the Opéra de Monte-Carlo.

-Alice and Prince Albert I separated judicially on May 30, 1902 (Monaco) and June 3, 1902 (France), but remained married.
+Alice and Prince Albert I separated judicially on May 30, 1902 (Monaco), and June 3, 1902 (France), but remained married.
 Upon the prince's death 20 years later, Alice became the Dowager Princess of Monaco.
 She did not remarry.

 Legacy

-Her former home in New Orleans is now the Café Amelie and advertises itself as a setting for weddings, receptions, special parties and the like.
+Her former home in New Orleans is one of the most photographed buildings in the French Quarter.
+Today, The Royal Courtyard Bistro & Bar, Nola Rock Company and Frank Relle Photography all occupy this mansion.